-Our Complete Application Security Checklist describes 11 best practices you’ll want to implement to minimize your risk from cyber attacks and protect your data.
+Our Complete Application Security Checklist describes 11 best practices that’ll help you minimize your risk from cyber attacks and protect your data.

-Enterprise application security is a crowded, confusing field.
-And it grows more confusing every day as cyber threats increase, organizations feel the urgent need to protect their data, and new AppSec vendors jump into the market.
-Those seeking to secure their enterprise applications against today’s cyber threats face a veritable jungle of products, services, and solutions.
+Application security is a crowded, confusing field.
+And it grows more confusing every day as cyber threats increase and new AppSec vendors jump into the market.
+Securing your applications against today’s cyber threats means facing a veritable jungle of products, services, and solutions.

 If you’re setting off into the application security jungle, don’t leave home without a map.
-Maybe you’re just checking in with your software security initiative.
-Or maybe you haven’t implemented one yet and you’re not sure where to start.
-In any case, our Complete Application Security Checklist outlines what you need to do to secure your enterprise applications and protect your data in the current threat environment.
+Our Complete Application Security Checklist outlines 11 best practices that describe how to secure your applications and protect your data in the current threat environment.

 The Complete Application Security Checklist